golanlevin/DrawingWithMachines/syllabus/60-225_syllabus_spring_2024.md

 * **Upload** a static image of your project, such as a screenshot or photograph.
 * **Upload** a photo of your notebook sketches for the project, if applicable.
 * **Upload** dynamic documentation of your project (such as an animated GIF or video recording), if applicable.
-* **Write** 100-200 words about your project, describing its development process.
+* **Write** a few sentences about your project, describing its development process.
 In your writing, include some critical reflection and analysis of your project: In what ways did you succeed, and in what ways could it be better?

 Related to our course policies on [Academic Integrity](#academic-integrity), you must also: